 But it is also the dominant party in the Lebanese coalition government, giving Shiites an unprecedented amount of political power.
 Regionally, Hezbollah was seen, even by non-Shiites, as the resistance against Israel.
 Its popularity soared in 2000 when its military wing forced Israel to end its 18-year occupation of parts of southern Lebanon, and then again in 2006 when it fought Israel to a draw during a monthlong war.
 This gave Hezbollah a record of military success that was unique among Arab armies.

 But Hezbollah has reasons to worry.
 Almost all of its sophisticated weapons, including the long- and medium-range missiles it uses to threaten Israel, enter Lebanon through Syria.
 Hezbollah is closely associated with Syrian President Bashar al-Assad.
-Although Hezbollah’s spokesman has denied that it helped Syria’s security services crack down on Assad’s opponents, some anti-government protesters have burned Hezbollah flags during demonstrations.
+Although Hezbollah’s spokesman has denied that it helped Syria’s security services crack down on Assad’s opponents, some anti-government protesters have during demonstrations.

 Hezbollah’s ties to Assad have made it look retrograde in the eyes of young Arabs who are at the forefront of the Arab Spring and who previously were most likely to admire Hezbollah’s willingness to “stand up” to the U.S. and Israel.
 Assad’s fall would be a disaster for Hezbollah, especially if a new Syrian government were dominated by the strongly anti-Shiite Muslim Brotherhood.